-As for what drives LINK demand, there are two main use cases for the token: Chainlink node operators can choose to stake LINK as collateral when providing oracle services, and smart contract creators can use LINK to pay these node operators for their services.
+As for what drives LINK demand, there are two main use cases for the token.
+Chainlink node operators can choose to stake LINK as collateral when providing oracle services, and smart contract creators also use LINK to pay node operators for their services.

 The Chainlink ecosystem currently includes about 500 projects and it regularly expands.
 It stands to reason that the more node operators and smart contract developers there are using Chainlink, the more demand there will be for the LINK token and therefore the more upward pressure there will be on its price.